-For teeth without failing crowns or fillings, the tooth is shaped with diamond rotary instruments with walls that are nearly parallel for optimal retention of the new crown or bridge.
-Once all the appropriate teeth are shaped, the teeth are cleaned and depending on the specific circumstance, a laser beam is passed around the area where the gum and tooth join.
+For teeth without failing dental crowns or fillings, the tooth is shaped with diamond rotary instruments with walls that are nearly parallel for optimal retention of the new dental crown or bridge.
+Once all the appropriate teeth are sculpted, the teeth are cleaned.
+Depending on the specific circumstance, a laser beam is passed around the area where the gum and tooth join.
 This creates a small space and allows the mold material to capture the details of the tooth preparation.

-The traditional way involves inserting a small cord between the tooth and the gum to make the gum move away from the tooth.
+The traditional dental crown technique involves inserting a small cord between the tooth and the gum to make the gum move away from the tooth.
 This is left in place for ten minutes and removed just before the impression (mold) is made.

 The impression part of the appointment involves cleaning the tooth after laser or retraction cord removal, drying the tooth and injecting a liquid rubber material into the space created by the cord or laser around the tooth.
-Meanwhile, a plastic tray that fits your mouth is filled with a more viscous rubber material and inserted over the teeth and held in place for 4 minutes.
-During the 3 to 4 minutes, the liquid material becomes a rubbery solid.
+Meanwhile, a plastic tray that fits your mouth is filled with a more viscous rubber material and inserted over the teeth and held in place for four minutes.
+During the three to four minutes, the liquid material becomes a rubbery solid.
 When this transition is complete, the tray is removed from the mouth and checked for reproduction of detail and accuracy.

-Next, a record of the way the teeth come together (bite relationship) is obtained and a mold of the opposing teeth is made to ensure a comfortable bite when the crown is placed in the mouth.
+Next, a record of the way the teeth come together (bite relationship) is obtained, and a mold of the opposing teeth is made to ensure a comfortable bite when the dental crown is placed in the mouth.

-The prefabricated provisionals have to be adapted to the tooth form and reshaped and polished.
-The bite contact is checked and adjusted and they are attached to the teeth with temporary cement (glue) that allows easy removal when the permanent crowns are ready to be placed in your mouth.
+The prefabricated provisionals must be adapted to the tooth form and reshaped and polished.
+The bite contact is checked and adjusted, and they are attached to the teeth with temporary cement (glue) that allows easy removal when the permanent dental crowns are ready to be placed in your mouth.

 The temporary cement is just that: temporary!
 Remember, they need to be removed easily when necessary.
-Sticky foods are to be avoided and real hot liquids make the cement softer and easier to displace.
-When the temporaries come loose they need to be re-cemented so that the teeth don’t shift.
+Sticky foods are to be avoided, and really hot liquids make the cement softer and easier to displace.
+When the temporaries come loose, they need to be re-cemented so that the teeth don’t shift.
 Waiting a day or two to return to the office is OK unless there is discomfort.
 See a dentist as soon as possible.

 If it is a real complex bridge or many single units that interrelate, typically there is a ceramic substructure or metal trying.
-That means that the substructure is tested for accurate fit and design before the porcelain (tooth-like material) is added.
-The crowns or bridge is then completed and cemented with permanent cement at the insertion appointment.
-During that appointment, the shade (color) is verified, as is the bite relationship, the contour, and contact before permanent insertion.
+That means that the foundation is tested for accurate fit and design before the porcelain (tooth-like material) is added.
+The crown or bridge is then completed and cemented with permanent cement at the insertion appointment, which is also when the shade (color) is verified, as is the bite relationship, the contour, and contact before permanent insertion.
 Naturally, you will have the opportunity to see the work before it is permanently inserted.

 The damaged tooth or the anchor tooth is shaped with a cutting diamond into a very specific shape.
-There has to be room enough for the tooth-colored replacement material in order to make it look natural and be strong.
-An impression of the area is taken so that the laboratory can fabricate a custom shaped restoration for the area of missing teeth or to replace damaged tooth area.
-The fit of the crown or bridge has to be a perfect as possible.
+There must be room enough for the tooth-colored replacement material in order to make it look natural and be strong.
+An impression of the area is taken so that the laboratory can fabricate a custom-shaped restoration for the area of missing teeth or to replace damaged tooth area.
+The fit of the dental crown or bridge has to be a perfect as possible.

 A dental bridge is a fixed (non-removable) prosthesis that replaces missing teeth.
 There are several types of bridges.
-The “traditional bridge” is usually made of porcelain fused to metal.
-This type of bridge consists of anchoring teeth (abutment teeth) and replacement (pontics) filling the gap created by one or more missing teeth.
+The “traditional bridge” is usually made of porcelain-fused to metal.
+This kind of bridge consists of anchoring teeth (abutment teeth) and replacement (pontics) filling the gap created by one or more missing teeth.

 Dental bridges are highly durable and will last many years, but they may need replacement or need to be re-cemented due to normal wear.
 Since they are made of porcelain (a type of glass), they can experience fractures if too much pressure is applied.